 A teacher will provide step-by-step instructions for drawing a new figure every day.
 These figures usually start by using a Telugu letter or another known symbol.
 In three to four steps, lines and shapes are added to the initial symbol until the drawing clearly represents a figure such as a bumblebee or a dog.
 The Drawing Tutorial Board provides an unintimidating way for every student to be artistic.

 Junior Teachers in RDF schools actually teach!
-These are students selected by the teachers and students based on their subject of interest.
+These are students selected by the teachers based on their subject of interest.
 If teachers are absent or in training, it’s the junior teachers who are at the helm of affairs.
 It’s a great way to develop leadership qualities in students.

 Every RDF school has a Village Committee, comprised of parents from each school.
 The committee is an integral part of the school system and inputs are taken from committee members on crucial developmental matters in the school.
 All key decisions are made only after reaching a consensus with the village committee and then directed to the Head Office and the Board.
 The committee helps in all areas ranging from fee structure, academics, and student diet and also collecting donations.
 It’s one of the ways in which RDF aims to maintain a strong association with the communities.